Mouly22/Read-Practice-Python/String.md

 ***String is a sequence of ordered characters (alphabets-lower case, upper case, numeric values, special symbols).***

-Strings are either enclosed with single qutation marks('),double quotation marks('').
+Strings are either enclosed with single qutation marks('),double quotation marks('') and triple quotation marks(''').
 Also we can write multi line string using triple qutations(''', " " " both) The character order is always from left to right.
 ```
 print("Hello!
 I am mouly")
 print('Helloo!
 I am Mouly')